 If you do catch a stoat, try to empty its bladder on to the tunnel or trap plate (in much the same way as you would a shot rabbit).
 The smell might put the odd squirrel off but it will help to pull in any other stoats that are hunting the same area.

-I’ve tried all sorts of ways to try to make a tunnel more inviting to rats, with only limited success.
+Rats are notoriously trap-shy.
+I’ve experimented with many different ways to make a tunnel more inviting to rats, with only limited success.
 They are communal animals and, once they hear the trap go off and probably the accompanying squeak from the rat the trap has caught, they tend to shy away from the tunnel.
 I have tried eggs and a trap at either end of a longer-than-normal tunnel.
 It worked but didn’t increase the catch rate by much.

-A friend came across an interesting way of increasing his catch rate by accident.
+A friend discovered a way to increase his catch rate by accident.
 He had a few rats in and around his yard, set a couple of tunnels and caught the odd rat.
-Not many, maybe one a week or one every 10 days.
-His six- year-old son pushed some feathers from the plucking shed up one of the tunnels.
+Then his six- year-old son pushed some feathers from the plucking shed up one of the tunnels.
 The following morning he had caught a rat.
 He reset the trap and pushed the feathers back up the tunnel.
 His trap caught the next five nights on the trot.

-I have tried it, but only when I was specifically targeting rats, and it certainly increased the catch rate.
+I have tried using feathers but only for rats.
 It may work for stoats and weasels as well, but would probably deter squirrels, which is why we haven’t tried it in the woods.

 What do you do when grey squirrels, rats and corvids are robbing nests of eggs?
 You get out the airgun…